 Since you are considering psychotherapy as an individual or couple, there are many choices before you.
 You will have certain expectations for a potential therapist.
 You will want to find someone you feel is a “good fit.”
 Although I believe you would best know this in experiencing an actual session with a potential therapist, the following may be helpful in providing a bridge to my work.

 As a certified Jungian analyst and licensed Marriage Family Therapist, I work from a depth perspective in both my individual and couples work.
 My work might be considered to be a depth psycho-spiritual form of psychotherapy grounded in my training as a Jungian psychoanalyst.
+Unlike many popular and pragmatic oriented approaches, a depth approach also includes attention to unconscious processes believing that adjusting, even changing, the ego orientation is not enough.
+Hence the attention to dreams, day dreams, symptoms, intuitions and experiences on the margins of our existence.
+This is an important and unique distinction from many forms of therapy that, of course, does not undervalue our conscious ego development as well.
+A depth approach attempts to provide lasting changes by understanding the underlying sources of potential change and healing.

 As an ordained Episcopal priest, I also honor your particular religious tradition and spiritual quest.
 I bring a depth perspective to my own theological training and work.
 There are legitimate religious concerns that may also have psychological issues embedded in them as a result of life's inevitable transitions.